 But they have missed a vital step.
-They have missed the opportunity to invite the client herself into the visioning process.
+They have missed the opportunity to invite the client himself or herself into the visioning process.

 But the contributions your program participants make to the creation of their vision will also tell you what they believe is truly required for leadership success in your organization.
 And when you assess the recurring patterns in that feedback you immediately see opportunities to improve the overall performance of your organization.

 For example, if every participant in your construction leadership development program identifies negotiating skills as an essential area for improvement in their leadership, that may indicate something about how difficult it is to collaborate or innovate in your firm.
 If most participants in your program add work-life balance or time management to their list of priority development areas, that may be exposing something about the demands your operating culture is placing on your people.